Tesla Supercharger: Europe, Middle East and Africa

 In early 2015, the first European Supercharger was upgraded with a 'solar canopy' (a carport with solar cells on the roof) in Køge, Denmark.
 According to Tesla the Supercharger had 300 m2 of solar cells with a projected annual production of 40 MWh and is, as of 2018, equipped with its own battery bank for temporary storage of excess production.
 In April 2016, Kostomłoty became the first charger to open in Poland.
 Tesla opened a grid-connected 2-stall Supercharger at Nürburgring in 2019.
 There are a few privately operated Supercharger stations such as the one opened on April 27, 2016, in Zarechye, Russia, with 3 stalls.

 In 2015, the European Supercharger network was planned to allow a Model S to drive from the North Cape (near Honningsvåg) in Norway to Istanbul, Turkey or Lisbon, Portugal.
 As of August 2023, there are Supercharger stations in or near both Istanbul and Lisbon.
 The map of current and planned sites includes every European Union country except Malta and Cyprus, and represents all of the countries in the world in the top 10 of electric vehicle adoption rates.

 Tesla started testing the charging of non-Tesla cars in the Netherlands in 2021 and in Norway in early 2022 on 15 large un-congested stations with CCS2.
 Tesla opened new stations for non-Tesla cars in several countries in 2022, including France, Germany, Italy, Spain, Sweden, and the United Kingdom.

-In the Middle East, Israel, Jordan, Qatar and the United Arab Emirates have sites.
+In the Middle East, Israel, Jordan, Saudi Arabia, Qatar and the United Arab Emirates have sites.
 The only nation in Africa to have Supercharger sites is Morocco.

 As of July 2024, the European region has more than 1,350 Supercharging sites across more than 20 countries.

 Asia Pacific

+Tesla Model Y charging at a V3 stall at the Coogee Supercharger station, Perth, Western Australia.

 China is the second largest market for Superchargers after the United States.
 Tesla operates nearly 2,200 sites in the country with over 12,350 stalls as of January 2025.
 Superchargers are also available in the special administrative regions of Hong Kong and Macau.

-As of January 2025, other countries with Superchargers include South Korea with 166 sites, Japan with 125, Australia with 108, Taiwan with 107, New Zealand with 28, Thailand with 27, Malaysia with 13, Singapore with 11, Kazakhstan with 2 and the Philippines with 1.
+As of January 2025, other countries with Superchargers include South Korea with 165 sites, Australia with 150, Japan with 138, Taiwan with 107, Thailand with 57, New Zealand with 34, Malaysia with 25, Singapore with 15, India with 5, Philippines with 4, and Kazakhstan with 2.